 After we learn how to shut off this committee of negative voices in our head, we begin to see how our real self is vulnerable to such attacks from our mind.
 The mind is best used a the switching station for our thoughts.
 If it is allowed to dominate and control, it will choose to keep us submissive by negatively.
 I always say that our mind is out to get us.
 But, in reality, we simply have to learn how to use the mind and begin relying more on the soul as our guide for our lives.

-To help prisoners to learn about themselves, I have chosen reparenting as an avenue to help them to not only learn how to parent but also to learn how to be better parents to themselves.
 Personal growth is like the grass, as Walt Whitman wrote in his poem about war, “I am the grass, I cover all”.
 When I was at Guantanamo Bay, from my office I looked down on the air field below me that was unused and covered in wild grasses.
 And I understood that as a living creature, I was either living or I was dying.
 Grass doesn’t get to a certain height and then stop growing.
-It is either, as on of favorite bloggers says, in a quote from Dylan, “he not busy being born is busy dying”.
+As Bob Dylan wrote, “he not busy being born is busy dying”.

 According to Dr. Tian Dayton, children who grow up with alcohol or other drug abuse may experience: